maredios/AI-predicting-a-film-s-rating/README.md

 By the end of the project, the goal is to deliver a complete system that can estimate a movie’s rating based on its metadata.
 This includes:

 - **A cleaned dataset** where incomplete or invalid records are removed and only relevant fields remain.
-- **A preprocessing pipeline** that performs basic text vectorization, encodes categorical and multi-label fields, and normalizes numerical values into a feature matrix.
+- **A preprocessing pipeline** that performs basic text vectorization, encodes categorical and multi-label fields and normalizes numerical values into a feature matrix.
 - **A trained regression model** that uses this feature matrix to produce stable rating predictions.
 - **General evaluation outputs** that reflect the model’s training behavior and prediction quality.
 - **A simple prediction interface** that allows movie metadata to be entered and evaluated directly.